-Frequent visitors to my food blog will know that there is nothing I love more than a good Gourmet Mac & Cheese.
-I usually prefer my Mac & Cheese to be heavy on cheese but sometimes it’s nice for the cheese to be in moderation.
-Just like this recipe.
+Frequent visitors to my food blog will know that there is nothing I love more than a good Gourmet Mac and Cheese.
+I usually prefer my Mac & Cheese to be heavy on cheese but sometimes it's nice for the cheese to be in moderation.
+Just like this Mac and Cheeseburger recipe.

 I usually make this Mac & Cheese dish with ground beef but on a few occasions, I used ground turkey.
 Either one will taste great!
 Just remember that if you use ground beef, try to get it as lean as possible.

 Thaw raw ground beef on a plate on the lowest shelf of the refrigerator, to avoid drip onto other foods.

 Wash hands thoroughly before and after handling raw ground beef.
 Wash cutting boards, bowls, and utensils used to prepare raw ground beef with hot soapy water and rinse well.